 So it's unlikely that Hawking ever believed in a God in the traditional sense, and when he spoke of God, he was not claiming any faith in a divine Creator.
 Church was never a part of Hawking's life, although he did meet with popes, and his first wife was Catholic.
 Although Hawking did talk about God, he was not using the word's traditional meaning, but instead likened God to a unifying theory of physics.
 So for Hawking, the word "God" sometimes meant something different than how most dictionaries define the word.

 Do Scientists Tend to be Atheists?

-Nature magazine conducted a survey in 1998 among members of The National Academy of Sciences, a prestigious group of top scientists.
+Nature magazine conducted a survey in 1998 among members of the National Academy of Sciences, a prestigious group of top scientists.
 They found that only 7% of these scientists believed in God.
-Further they showed the group of believers was shrinking when they compared their study to prior similar studies (28% in 1914 and 15% in 1933) so perhaps the proportion of believers is even lower today.
+Further, they showed the group of believers was shrinking when they compared their study to prior studies of a similar nature (28% in 1914 and 15% in 1933), so perhaps the proportion of believers is even lower today.
 (Nature 394,313:23 July 1998)